amandaranero/Project-Capstone/README.md

 Welcome to Party Hat!
 A webapplication where you can post events, find events, interact with friends and more!

-Find my website at here!!!
+Find my website at here!!!!